Bookings, Cancellations

 Payments:

-Payment methods include cash and certain credit cards (MasterCard and Visa).
-If indicated, further payment options can be discussed when making the initial booking.
+Payment methods include cash and debit cards or credit cards (MasterCard and Visa).

 Our Commitment in practice